 Find Blue Jay stuffed animals, facts and information in the Aviary at Jeannie's Cottage.
 These Blue Jay stuffed animals and giftware shown above reside at Jeannie's Cottage.
-They include: Blue Jay Keepsake Box from Wild Republic, a Bejeweled Blue Jay Keepsake Box, Jim Shore Miniature Blue Jay figurine, a Blue Jay Ornament from Ganz, Rocket the Blue Jay Teenie Beanie Baby, Jake the Blue Jay Puffkin, a Webkinz Lil Kinz Blue Jay and a Blue Jay from Wild Republic's Audubon Bird Series.
-Check the Jeannie's Cottage Gift Shop to buy them.
+They include: Blue Jay Keepsake Box from Wild Republic, a Bejeweled Blue Jay Keepsake Box, a Blue Jay Ornament from Ganz, Rocket the Blue Jay Teenie Beanie Baby, a Webkinz Lil Kinz Blue Jay and a Blue Jay from Wild Republic's Audubon Bird Series.

 The Blue Jay (Cyanocitta cristata) is a very attractive 2 inches long.
 The Blue Jay is common in suburbs, city parks, farmlands and woodlands.
 It is very noisy and bold, like most Jays and often migrates in huge flocks.
 It is a permanent resident throughout its range.